marripatibhargava/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-This contains the projects related to Data Analytics, Buisness Analytics, Visualization etc
+This contains the projects related to Data Analytics, Buisness Analytics, Visualization etc These are practice projects from multiple sources available for free online.

 ## 🚀 About Me
 Hello, my name is Bhargava Krishna.
 I'm a Mechanical Engineer and the founder of BK Enginering.